National Diabetes Month: Preventing Diabetes Problems

 Thankfully, October is Health Literacy Month, a time to recognize the importance of making health information easy to understand and the health care system easier to navigate.

 So, what is health literacy?
-Health Literacy when you can find, understand, and use information on health-related decisions and actions for yourself and others.
+Health Literacy is when you can find, understand, and use information on health-related decisions and actions for yourself and others.

 Finding information

-Most other health information is a little harder to find.
 Health literacy begins with finding information.
 According to the CDC, more Americans than ever are using information technology to communicate with their healthcare providers.
 That is one of many reasons why one of our goals at UProot is to expand broadband internet access.

 However, just having an internet connection doesn’t mean that you can find useful information.
 Much of the information available online is poor quality – at best.